Yangonin: Pharmacology

-Yangonin is one of the six major kavalactones found in the kava plant.
-It has been shown to possess binding affinity for the cannabinoid receptor CB1 (Ki = 0.72 μM), and selectivity vs. the CB2 receptor (Ki >10 μM) where it behaves as an agonist.
-The CB1 receptor affinity of yangonin suggests that the endocannabinoid system might contribute to the complex human psychopharmacology of the traditional kava drink and the anxiolytic preparations obtained from the kava plant.
+Yangonin has been shown to bind selectively to the cannabinoid receptor CB1, with a binding affinity (Ki) of 0.72 μM, and demonstrates low affinity for the CB2 receptor (Ki > 10 μM).
+It acts as an agonist at the CB1 receptor.
+This affinity suggests that the endocannabinoid system may play a role in the complex psychopharmacological effects of traditional kava beverages and anxiolytic preparations derived from the kava plant.